-- SERVOPACK models for servomotors that stop by coasting: SGDV-330A, -470A, -550A, -590A, -780A, -280D, -370D - SERVOPACK models for servomotors that stops by dynamic braking: All SERVOPACKs other than those listed for coasting. - If a coasting stop without decelerating is required when the main circuit power supply is turned OFF or the control power supply is turned OFF during operation without turning OFF the servo, use a SERVOPACK without a dynamic brake (SERVOPACK model digits 8 through 10 are 020). - To minimize the coasting distance of the servomotor to come to a stop when an alarm occurs, the zero-speed stopping method is factory-set for alarms to which the zero-speed stop method is applicable.
+- SERVOPACK models for servomotors that stop by coasting: SGDV-330A, -470A, -550A, -590A, -780A, -280D, -370D - SERVOPACK models for servomotors that stops by dynamic braking: All SERVOPACKs other than those listed for coasting. - If the servomotor must be stopped by coasting rather than by dynamic braking when the main circuit power supply or the control power supply is turned OFF but the SV_OFF command has not been received, arrange the sequence externally so the current will be cut off for servomotor wires U, V, and W. - To minimize the coasting distance of the servomotor to come to a stop when an alarm occurs, the zero-speed stopping method is factory-set for alarms to which the zero-speed stop method is applicable.
 The DB stopping method may be more suitable than the zero-speed stopping method, however, depending on the application.
 For example, for multiple axes coupling operation (a twin-drive operation), machinery damage may result if a zero-speed stop alarm occurs for one of the coupled shafts and the other shaft stops by dynamic brake.
 In such cases, change the method to the DB stopping method.